Air Purifier Room Size Calculator

 Interpreting your CADR result

-• If you are sensitive to allergens or smoke, choosing a higher CADR can provide a safety margin.
+- If you are sensitive to allergens or smoke, choosing a higher CADR can provide a useful safety margin.

-• Remember that some products list different CADR values for dust, pollen, and smoke; use the one that best matches your concern (smoke CADR is generally the most conservative).
+- Remember that some products list different CADR values for dust, pollen, and smoke; use the one that best matches your concern.
+Smoke CADR is often the most conservative benchmark.

 Most consumer air purifiers show either CADR values certified by AHAM or an airflow rating.
-Certified CADR values are usually more realistic than raw fan airflow because they account for losses in the filter and housing.
+Certified CADR values are usually more realistic than raw fan airflow because they account for losses in the filter and housing rather than describing the fan in isolation.

 Worked example: small bedroom